naninovel/docs/docs/support/index.md

 If you have issues with the engine, first make sure to read the [guide](/guide/) and [command reference](/api/) topics related to the feature you're having issues with; also check the [FAQ](/faq/) for some frequently asked questions.

 In case you're sure the engine is not working as intended, check if you're running the latest available version.
 You can update the main package inside the Unity editor using [Asset Store window](https://docs.unity3d.com/Manual/AssetStore.html).
-In case you're using any of the engine extensions, download and import the latest packages:
+When using any of the engine extensions, download and import the latest packages:

 - [NaninovelLive2D](https://github.com/Elringus/NaninovelLive2D/raw/master/NaninovelLive2D.unitypackage)
 - [NaninovelPlayMaker](https://github.com/Elringus/NaninovelPlayMaker/raw/master/NaninovelPlayMaker.unitypackage)